pivotal/docs-platform-automation/docs/tasks.md

 This task modifies the container image with runtime dependencies.
 `CA_CERTS` can be added,
-which can help secure HTTP connections with a proxy server and allows the use of a custom CA on the Ops Manager.
+which can help secure HTTP connections with a proxy server and allows the use of a custom CA on the Tanzu Operations Manager.

 !!! warn "Concourse 5+ Only"
     This task uses a Concourse feature